Funding meetings - MRC

 Programme managers manage a subset of applications, liaising with applicants prior to submission and ensuring high quality peer review.
 They are the point of contact for these applications at the meeting and communicate important information to the board or panel, for example when an application fits a priority area.

-They also raise questions from MRC head office or from reviewers when appropriate.
+They also raise questions from MRC staff or from reviewers when appropriate.
 Programme managers minute discussions, communicate decisions and feedback to applicants, and are also responsible for any follow-up action after the board or panel meeting.
+Programme managers also provide updates on board or panel initiatives or opportunities and relevant MRC activity.

 Board and panel team

-The board and panel team organise the logistics of the meeting, including:
+They also organise the logistics of the meeting, including:

 • room set-up